moodle/devdocs/docs/guides/moodleapp/overview.md

 Now that you are familiar with the basic concepts, you understand how the application works, and you’ve got your development environment set up; you're ready to embark into the particulars of what you're trying to achieve.

 - Do you want to contribute to the core?
-Read the [Moodle App Development Guide](#).
+Read the [[Moodle App Development Guide]]
 - Do you want to adapt a plugin to mobile?
-Read the [Moodle App Plugins Development Guide](#).
+Read the [[Moodle App Plugins Development Guide]].
 - Do you want to customise your site in the app?
-Read the [Moodle App Customisation](#) page.
+Read the [[Moodle App Customisation]] page.
 - Do you want to make a custom app?
-Read the [Custom Moodle Apps](#) page.
+Read the [[Custom Moodle Apps]] page.

 If you have any further questions, check out the [FAQ](#).
 If there's anything you want to share, you can do it in [the forum](https://moodle.org/mod/forum/view.php?id=7798) or [the Telegram developer room](#).
 You can also report any bugs that you find in [the tracker](https://tracker.moodle.org/browse/MOBILE).